Signed in as:

 fanny kearse, a Black-Queer-Jewish-Disabled human, is a recovering people-pleaser & overachiever.
 A late bloomer, dreamer & community tender, their art explores themes of self-reclamation & connection to land, grief as a guide, pain as a portal to the divine and the joy of unbecoming.
 In 2021 they won the Harold Green Theatre Monologue Competition.
 In 2023 fanny published their first book of poetry & prose.
 She holds an AIRS residency, sits on the Curtain Razors arts board & curates multidisciplinary art experiences.

-Isabelle Kirouac is a transdisciplinary artist, choreographer, educator and mother living in Vancouver, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations.
-Informed by over twenty years of practice in dance improvisation, somatic practices, site specific installations, immersive performances, contemporary circus, as well as more recent explorations into the realm of olfactory art, her artistic research is often inspired by sensory inquiries and ecological relationships, connecting humans and more-than-humans.
-In collaboration with mycologist/artist Willoughby Arévalo, she created The Art & Fungi Project, developing artistic work and experiential activities inspired by fungi and how they help to shape and connect our world.
-Isabelle has been facilitating art projects with young people of all ages for over two decades, often leading to the creation of performance work or exhibitions in collaboration with the students.
-Isabelle shared her artistic work across Canada, the USA, Mexico, Colombia and Europe.
-She holds an MFA in Interdisciplinary Arts from the School for the Contemporary Arts at Simon Fraser University.
+apprentice, educator and mother living in Vancouver, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations.
+Informed by over twenty years of practice in dance improvisation, somatic practices, site specific installations, immersive performances, as well as more recent explorations into the realm of olfactory art, her artistic research is often inspired by sensory inquiries and ecological relationships, connecting humans and more-than-humans.
+Isabelle has been facilitating art projects with young people of all ages for over two decades.
+Isabelle holds an MFA in Interdisciplinary Arts from the

 Christine Mackenzie, Kwakiutl Nation, a First Nation Artist and Facilitator.
 Her mother was born in Bella Coola BC is a part of the Eagle clan.
 Her mother was part of the Sixties Scoop and because of that Christine hard time trying to find her culture and identity, but through resilient and training she found a way back to her indigenous roots.
 She find’s inspiration in the natural world and in the eyes of people willing to learn and share cultural ideas.
 Christine works with traditional/contemporary design and with multiple mediums.
 She been doing art all her life, but as a professional Artist and Facilitator since 2009 and mentored by Anastasia Hendry, Haida elder, she was an Artist and Facilitator for 30 plus years and has since retired.
 Christine now helps others in their journey to self-identity and educating others about Indigenous culture, artwork and protocols.
 Speaking to only my teachings and life experience to support others in better understanding of empathy when learning about Indigenous culture.